Guymer/fmc/README.md

 # Flight Map Creator (FMC)

 This module contains all the functions required to create a map of the world with all of your flights overlaid and all of the countries that you have visited shaded in.
-It also contains an [example.csv](example input file) so that you know what is required to make it work too.
+It also contains an [example input file](example.csv) so that you know what is required to make it work too.

 ## Usage